PARTH566DA/Food_Distribution_System/README.md

 The idea came from a common, frustrating reality: after large gatherings, significant amounts of food often remain untouched.
 People are often *willing* to donate but don't know how, where, or who can help.
 At the same time, there are many volunteers who *want* to help but don't have a platform connecting them to opportunities.

-Existing apps in this space are mostly business-oriented — they let restaurants list leftover food at discounted prices — but none focus specifically on community-driven donation and volunteer delivery to those in need.
+Existing apps in this space are mostly business oriented, they let restaurants list leftover food at discounted prices but none focus specifically on community driven donation and volunteer delivery to those in need.
 This project was built to fill that gap.

 ---